oorestisime/oioannou/src/content/blog/internal-company-agent-lessons.md

 The goal is not to reproduce the entire application through tools.
 It is to give the agent the capabilities needed for useful company workflows.

-This approach let us move without waiting for every vendor to ship an official MCP server.
+This approach let me move without waiting for every vendor to ship an official MCP server.
 It also worked well for internal APIs, where an external connector was never going to exist anyway.

-### 3. We tracked how people actually used it
+### 3. I tracked how people actually used it

-We added usage analytics early.
-Not to create a leaderboard or measure who was "doing AI" correctly, but to understand what we had built.
+I added usage analytics early.
+Not to create a leaderboard or measure who was "doing AI" correctly, but to understand what I had built.

 Basic data such as tool calls, token spend, recurring workflows, and usage by department answered questions that conversations alone could not: